Skip to main content

 8. Monitoring

-The production overlay deploys Prometheus Operator CRDs.
+The reference overlay includes resources that require Prometheus Operator CRDs.

 Prerequisite: Install the Prometheus Operator or kube-prometheus-stack Helm chart.